-Gax, thoroughly confused at the laughter that followed and the curses coming from Darsil’eit, opened his mouth to ask what his companions were getting on about.
-A ratty and stiff burlap sack shifted suddenly, the urine coming from Gax splashing off it and onto his own boots.
+Gax, thoroughly confused at the laughter that followed and the curses coming from his elf companion, Darsil’eit, opened his mouth to ask what they were getting on about.
+The ratty and stiff burlap sack Gax was urinating on shifted suddenly, urine now splashing off it and onto his own boots.
 From beneath the edge of the sack poked a dirty mop of hair and two slanted eyes.
 Those eyes went from Gax’s and down to his member, still held in one hand and continuing its business.

 “Uh…” Gax managed to utter as he shifted his aim.
 “Almost done.
 Sorry about that.”

 “You whoreson!” cried the destitute elf whose only cover now smelled of piss, though that wasn’t much worse than its original odor, Gax was sure.
 “I’ll cut your damn pecker off!”

 The homeless elf surged to his feet, flinging the cover to the side and misting Gax with his own urine.
 A rusty kitchen knife was in his dirt-crusted hand.
 Gax retreated while stuffing his manhood back into his trousers.
 It would be an easy thing to smash this weak creature’s head in.
 The town guard likely wouldn’t care to investigate the murder, given the status of the man.